Hive-Systems/pyfair/docs/calculation_details.rst

 Example
 ~~~~~~~
 For a given model, we can have a matrix of secondary loss
-proababilities.
+probabilities.
 Each row can represent a simulation and each column can
 represent a loss type.
 In this example below we have three different
 probability columns for different types of probability loss.
 E.g. the
 probabilities of loss for simulation 1 are 0.95, 0.05, and 1.00.